A representation formula of viscosity solutions to weakly coupled systems of Hamilton-Jacobi equations with applications to regularizing effect: Introduction and main results

+Similar conclusion holds for $s=t$ with the only difference that $\xi_{i}$ can only have derivative from left side. \end{enumerate} \end{corollary}

-The last statement of this corollary asserts that the action minimizing curves passing through the differentiable points of $\mathbf{u}$ satisfy certain ODEs.
-Comparably, for the contact Hamilton-Jacobi equation corresponding to $m=1$ in (\ref{HJs}), we know that the action minimizing curve $\xi_i$ is smooth enough and it is the $x$-component of the characteristics (contact Hamilton equations) if $H$ is of class $C^3$ \cite{WWY1}:
+The last statement of this corollary asserts that the minimizing curves passing through the differentiable points of $\mathbf{u}$ satisfy certain ODEs.
+Comparably, for the contact Hamilton-Jacobi equation corresponding to $m=1$ in (\ref{HJs}), we know that the action minimizing curve $\xi_i$ is smooth enough and it is exactly the $x$-component of the characteristics (contact Hamilton equations) if $H$ is of class $C^3$ \cite{WWY1}:

-Unfortunately, there does not exist characteristics for the case with $m\geq 2$ in this generality.
-Consequently, it seems that the Lipschitz regularity of $\xi_i$ can not be improved.
+Unfortunately, the notion of characteristics does not carry over directly to the case when $m\geq 2$.
+And it seems that the Lipschitz regularity of $\xi_i$ can not be improved.

 This paper is outlined as follows.
-In Section 2, we will introduce the notations and general settings as preliminaries.
-In Section 3, we will define the variational solution and the solution semigroup in an implicit way.
+In Section 2, we introduce the notations and general settings as preliminaries.
+In Section 3, we use a version of Picard iteration to define the variational solution and the solution semigroup.
 In Section 4, by showing the equivalence between viscosity solutions and variational solutions, we will complete the proof of Theorem \ref{the1}.
 In Section 5 and Section 6, we will discuss the locally Lipschitz continuity of the viscosity solution and further benefits from this property.
-Moreover, the proofs of Theorem \ref{Thm Lip11} and Corollary \ref{cur lip11} will be completed.
+The proofs of Theorem \ref{Thm Lip11} and Corollary \ref{cur lip11} are completed in these final sections.